 Ditch Name Brand

-For example BJ’s has a two pack of their own shampoo and conditioner for $5.99.
-It is right next to Tresemee and if I had to guess I would think it is the same as Tresemee.
-Each bottle is 28 oz. so it’s lasts awhile.
-There is a $2 BJs coupon which makes it only $3.99 for TWO!
+For example, BJ’s has a two-pack of their own shampoo and conditioner for $5.99.
+It is next to Tresemee, and I would think it is the same as Tresemme if I had to guess.
+Each bottle is 28 oz.

 Forget the Makeup Remover Wipes

-Although you can find store brand makeup remover wipes to be cheaper they will always cost more than the traditional bottle and cotton ball.
+Although you can find store-brand makeup remover wipes to be cheaper, they will always cost more than the traditional bottle and cotton ball.

-Or if you have a ton of makeup on one jumbo cotton ball does the job.
+Or if you have a ton of makeup on, one jumbo cotton ball does the job.
 I have found BJs size cotton balls to be the softest and work the best.
-When I got ones from Dollar tree and Tops markets not impressed.
+When I got ones from Dollar Tree and Tops markets not impressed.
 My favorite makeup remover/facial cleanser I use now is the Garnier Micellar.

 Forget Mouthwash